What have you been doing since last year’s interview ?

 Last real holiday seven days it was, we were in New York and went to this club, I ended up singing with the band haha’.

-With the amount of pubs and clubs closing down where can you see the work coming from ?
-‘Basically with the work the strong will survive.
+‘Basically, with the work the strong will survive.
 The good acts will always work.
-The work is really tight and the good acts are moving further afield.
+The work is really tight, and the good acts are moving further afield.
 You’ve got to be more diverse.

 Funny I done a solo show not long ago in Northumbria University and it was a ’60s night.
 800 students came dressed in their tank tops, loons and wigs.
 Kids of 18-19 year old coming up to me asking for Herman’s Hermitts or Wayne Fontana haha’.